-"Harassment" means any objectionable conduct, comment or display directed at an employee, made on the basis of race, creed, religion, colour, sex, sexual orientation, marital status, family status, disability, physical size, weight, age, nationality, ancestry, or place of origin, and creates a risk to the health of the employee.
+"Harassment" means any objectionable conduct, comment or display directed at an employee, made on the basis of ancestry (including colour and perceived race), nationality or place of origin, ethnic background, religion or creed or religious belief, religious association or religious activity, age, sex including sex-determined characteristics, such as pregnancy, gender identity, sexual orientation, marital and family status, source of income, political belief (political association or political activity), physical or mental disability, social disadvantage, and creates a risk to the health of the employee.
 Harassment is any behavior that degrades, demeans, humiliates, or embarrasses a person, and that a reasonable person should have known would be unwelcome.
 It includes actions (i.e. touching, pushing) comments (i.e. jokes, name calling) or displays (i.e. posters, cartoons).